-If you are going for the theoretical test for the German driving license, don’t take it easy.
+If you are going for the theoretical test or practical exam for the German driving license, don’t take it easy.
 Almost all students gets fail in this multiple choice exam on their firsts try.
-To preparing for theoretical test, there are several textbooks, guides, and software packages available for the exam preparation.
+To preparing for theoretical test, there are several textbooks, guides, software packages, and English speaking driving instructors available for the exam preparation.

 Applying for German driving license can be expensive, as according to law candidates have to take lot of mandatory classes.
-If you know driving but you need practice for exam preparation, you can ask your instructor if he/she can offers some special classes or lessons for experienced drivers.
-Also licenses for young drivers or someone who drives truck, bus, or motorcycle have some extra conditions.
+If you know driving but you need practice for theory test preparation, you can ask your instructor if he/she can offers some special classes or English driving lessons for experienced drivers.
+Also, licenses for young drivers or someone who drives truck, bus, or motorcycle have some extra conditions.

 Once you become able to exchange your old permit for a German driving license, you need some important following documents.

 - An official translation of your foreign driving permit

 - An application form for a German driving vehicle license

 - A passport or any ID card (and two photos)

 - A statement you received from your driving instructor that you passed the theoretical exam or the road test.

 - Proof that you have already taken a first-aid class recently